How Many Scuba Diving Certifications Levels are there that You need?

-Completing this certification makes you eligible for aiding dive instructors and becoming a group guide.
+Completing the Dive Master certification makes you eligible for aiding dive instructors and becoming a group guide.

 Once you complete this level, you can assist dive instructors involved in training divers-to-be.
 You will be allowed to give theoretical classes on your own and can be used to assess the performance of students in surface exercises.
 However, at this level, you can’t provide certification approval.

-Once a PADI official certifies you as an OWSI, you can teach, train and approve different scuba diving certifications.
+Once a PADI official certifies you as an OWSI (Open Water Scuba Instructor), you can teach, train, and approve different scuba diving certifications.